ABOUT THIS COURSE

 Like data protection compliance, information security management is a business issue that affects the entire organisation.
 Whereas data protection addresses the legal (and ethical) obligations placed on organisations relating to personal data, information security is concerned with reducing the risks to all data assets.
 In order for an organisation to maintain its ability to operate, a comprehensive information security management structure should be implemented, which includes responsibilities for all employees, particularly those performing governance, risk and compliance, security, or IT roles, along with anyone in appropriate management and leadership positions.

-Due to the COVID-19 pandemic, this accredited course, which is traditionally taught in a classroom setting over 3-days, is now provided safely across a secure WebEx platform with all the support and interactivity found in the classroom.
-Delegates can gain a recognised foundation level workplace qualification at home or from their desk by attending five x 4 hour live online sessions across one week.
-The course follows the latest BCS Syllabus (v9.0) and prepares participants for the 2-hour multiple-choice BCS Exam, which is administered separately via Questionmark through online remote proctoring.
+The course is delivered online for convenience and for the significant environmental and sustainability benefits it offers.
+Delegates can gain a recognised foundation-level workplace qualification at home or from their desk by attending five consecutive 4-hour live online sessions across one week.
+The course follows the latest BCS Syllabus (v9.0) and prepares participants for the 2-hour multiple-choice BCS Exam, administered separately via Questionmark through online remote proctoring.

 By obtaining the BCS Foundation Certificate Information Security Management Principles, award holders will be able to demonstrate: